 Many people who are ageing or have been diagnosed with a long-term health problem can continue to enjoy quality life at home with the assistance of caregivers.
 However, it is not always possible to “age at home,” and some may need to seek senior care in a supportive environment, such as a retirement home or care facility.

-There are many senior care options providing different styles of living and assistance, depending on the needs of your elderly loved one.
+There are many long and short term care options providing different styles of living and assistance, depending on the needs of your elderly loved one.
 Here are the most common options, to help you find the ideal solution for your aging parents or loved ones:

-Many senior care facilities provide a dedicated area for people with Alzheimer’s or dementia, though there are some facilities that exclusively handle seniors with impaired memory.
+Memory Care Many of these facilities facilities provide a dedicated area for people with Alzheimer’s or dementia, though there are some facilities that exclusively handle seniors with impaired memory.
 This group requires 24-hour support and carefully selected activities that won’t compromise their safety and well-being.

-Also known as retirement communities or congregate care, independent living communities are ideal for seniors with few medical problems who are still strong enough to live independently.
+Senior Independent Living Communities: Also known as retirement communities or congregate care, independent living communities are ideal for those with few medical problems who are still strong enough to live independently.
 The housing is in the form of apartments that vary in size from studios to two-bedroom.
 Residents have access to custom-designed meal packages, as well as multiple social outings and entertainment events to choose from.
 Retirement communities mostly require private payment plans.

 Sometimes, caregivers may need a break, but the elderly person cannot be left alone.
 In such cases, respite care may be recommended for between a week and a month, where the residents are allowed to stay in an assisted living community or nursing home, where all their needs are met.
 Respite care can also help the elderly person get acquainted with a nursing facility they’re interested in, to see if they would like to move in if they like the short-term visit.